 - Try to obtain additional contact names - Before you conclude the job shadowing experience, ask your mentor if they can think of other individuals that might be helpful to contact for additional job shadowing and career related information.
 By doing this you will gradually build your professional network.

-- Follow up - Write your mentor a thank you letter as soon as possible.
+- Follow up - Write a thank you letter as soon as possible.
 Mention some items that you found particularly interesting or helpful.
 Some contacts may ask you to stay in touch so they can monitor your career path.